-(1) A random drawing or selection process must be conducted for each wildlife convention permit.
+(1) A random drawing or selection process must be conducted for each wildlife expo permit.

-(2) No preference or bonus points shall be awarded in the drawings.
+(2) Preference and bonus points are neither awarded nor applied in the drawings.

-(4) No predetermined quotas or restrictions shall be imposed in the application or selection process for wildlife convention permits between resident and nonresident applicants, except that special nonresident convention permits may only be awarded to a nonresident of Utah.
+(4) No predetermined quotas or restrictions shall be imposed in the application or selection process for wildlife expo permits between resident and nonresident applicants, except that special nonresident expo permits may only be awarded to a nonresident of Utah.

-(5) Drawings will be conducted within five days of the close of the convention.
+(5) Drawings will be conducted within five days of the close of the exposition.

-(6) Applicants do not have to be present at the drawing to be awarded a wildlife convention permit.
+(6) Applicants do not have to be present at the drawing to be awarded a wildlife expo permit.

 (8) The division shall contact successful applicants by phone or mail, and the conservation organization shall post the name of all successful applicants on a designated website.

-(1) The division shall provide a wildlife convention permit to the successful applicant as designated by the conservation organization.
+(1) The division shall provide a wildlife expo permit to the successful applicant, as designated by the conservation organization.

-(2) The division must provide a wildlife convention permit to each successful applicant, except as otherwise provided in this rule.
+(2) The division must provide a wildlife expo permit to each successful applicant, except as otherwise provided in this rule.

 (3) The division shall provide each successful applicant a letter indicating the permit secured in the drawing, the appropriate fee owed the division, and the date the fee is due.